lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Create more and original watercolor splashes
 - [ ] Watercolor splashes should not be part of `.lede`, but part of the page
 - [ ] There should be more than one watercolor splash
-- [ ] Make the lede shortcode accept a class to control watercolor, or if I change them to be part of the page, have the page accept a param to determine which one to use
+- [ ] Make the lede shortcode accept a class to control watercolor, or if I change them to be part of the page, have the page accept a param to determine which one to use.
+Or make it random maybe?
+(In general, some more randomness on this site would be nice)
 - [ ] Put smaller splashes of color on headings?
 Try it out
 - [ ] Style code blocks better
 - [ ] Change the appearance of selections